Change is in the air: Advances in wireless telecommunications technology is quickly making up for Puerto Rico's lagging wireline services

 Rodriguez added that they plan to expand the service to residential customers using the Phone Genie technology.
 "Any Internet service provider (ISP) in Puerto Rico will be able to resell our long-distance service using our voice gateway for Internet calls," added Rodriguez.

 Using VoIP can also make tariffs like the local K-2 Tariff--charged to long-distance carriers for interconnection and call termination--obsolete.
-Since it’s a local call immediately routed through the Internet and not the PSTN, there’s no tariff.
+Since its a local call immediately routed through the Internet and not the PSTN, theres no tariff.
 VoIP could end the current dispute between long-distance carriers, the Telecommunication Regulatory Board, and Puerto Rico Telephone.
 To put it simply, whoever provides the service is the winner.

 Most hardware companies of the likes of Cisco, 3Com, Lucent, and Polycom are getting ready for the demand for VoIP-ready equipment.
 "We expect that in the next two years, the demand for VoIP-enabled products will skyrocket because it offers such large cost reductions," said Glenn Adamo, vice-president Caribbean and Latin America for Polycom.